 Valencia College has multiple education and training programs to assist individuals who migrated to the Orlando Metro area.

 To assist current and prospective students, the University of Central Florida has established a website that contains information about admissions, registration, transfer and transition services, and student support programs and services.
 The UCF Board of Trustees extended the tuition reduction, which started spring 2018, through the spring 2019 semester for students from Puerto Rico and the U.S. Virgin Islands.

 Seminole State College Out-Of-State Tuition Waiver

-To assist college students relocating to Central Florida from areas hardest hit by Hurricanes Harvey, Irma and Maria, Seminole State College Out-Of-State Tuition Waiver will waive out-of-state tuition.
-Under this plan, students from Houston, Texas, Puerto Rico and the U.S. Virgin Islands who have been displaced by these storms but wish to continue their education at Seminole State can apply for this waiver, which will be in effect for 12 months from the date they apply not to extend beyond Spring Term 2019.
+To assist college students relocating to Central Florida from areas hardest hit by Hurricanes Harvey, Irma and Maria, Seminole State College’s Out-Of-State Tuition Waiver will waive out-of-state tuition fees.
+Under this plan, students from Houston, Texas, Puerto Rico and the U.S. Virgin Islands who have been displaced by these storms but wish to continue their education at Seminole State can apply for this waiver, which will be in effect for 12 months from the date they apply, not to extend beyond Spring Term 2019.

 Orange County Library System

 As part of their Language Lab, Orange County Library System (OCLS) branches provide a variety of English for Speakers of Other Languages (ESOL) programs, some with instructors and some that are software-based and self-paced.
 Residents that have been impacted by Hurricane Maria may call (407) 835-7323 to request a library card.